oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 * Clear history, pressing button **Clear**

 ### 2.6.1 OLLAMA test.
-Repeat the tests with local LLMs based on the OLLAMA server and vector store: `TEST1`, and choose **llama3.1** in **Chat model** dropdown menu to have the same LLM provider.
+Repeat the tests with local LLMs based on the OLLAMA server and vector store: `TEST1`.
+Click on **Reset** button to choose the new vector store table.
+Then choose **llama3.1** in **Chat model** dropdown menu to have the same LLM provider.

 ### 2.7 Testbed